Tik Tok (song): Background and development

 In 2005, Dr. Luke had just finished producing tracks for Kelly Clarkson's album Breakaway (2004) and was looking to expand further on his writing and producing credits.
 Luke solicited around to different people in the music business asking for demos from unknown artists.
 Two of the demos he received were from Katy Perry and Kesha.
 He was particularly taken with Kesha's demos which consisted of a self-penned country ballad and trip-hop track.
 The latter of the demos caught Luke off guard when she ran out of lyrics and started to rap, "I'm a white girl/From the 'Ville/Nashville, bitch.
 Uhh.
 Uhhhhh."
 The improvisation made her stand out from other artists that Luke had listened to, which he recalled: "That's when I was like, 'OK, I like this girl's personality.
 When you're listening to 100 CDs, that kind of bravado and chutzpah stand out."
 Following this, at the age of eighteen, Kesha signed to Luke's label, Kemosabe Records, and his publishing company, Prescription Songs.

 After being signed to Luke's label she also signed to David Sonenberg's DAS management company.
 While at the label she worked with record producer Greg Wells, which she attributes to developing her sound on her first record, Animal (2010).
 Although she was signed to Luke and his label, Kesha never took priority as he was busy with other projects at the time.
 It was not until 2008 when Luke was working with Flo Rida on "Right Round" that he pulled Kesha in to contribute, giving her the female hook.
 Within a few months, the song became a worldwide hit.
-The event lead to different labels sparking interest in signing her, including RCA Records, to which she eventually signed.
+The event led to different labels sparking interest in signing her, including RCA Records, to which she eventually signed.